prbaron/Twitter-Bootstrap-snippets/Readme.md

 # Wanna collaborate ?

-Feel free to add your snippets collection of Twitter Bootstrap for your favorite Editor and become a collaborator !
+Feel free to add your snippets collection of Twitter Bootstrap for your favorite code editor and become a collaborator !